gradle/gradle/design-docs/backwards-compatibility.md

 * deprecate the old feature
 * remove the old feature.

 There will usually be some soak time between these steps.
+Between deprecation and removal of an old feature there will be a sufficient adoption time.
+The removal will only happen as part of a major release.
+Not necessarily all deprecated features will be removed as part of a major release.
+This is a case-by-case decision.
+This decision is influenced by many factors like time between deprecation and major release as well as the usage scenario of the deprecated feature.

 To change a default behaviour, we will: